Coral’s guide on how to bet on boxing

 – Decision or technical decision – Decision is on scorecard points between the judges.
 Technical decision is when the fight can’t continue for any reason other than a KO/TKO or Disqualification, but the required number of rounds have been fought for the fight to go to the scorecards.

 The main boxing market focuses on which fighter will win in a particular fight.
 Odds are offered on the likelihood of both fighters winning, regardless of their method of victory.

-In the case of Anthony Joshua v Carlos Takam for example, a bet placed on Joshua to win at 1/50 will be resulted if Joshua wins by knockout, technical knockout or by a points decision.
+In the case of George Groves v Chris Eubank Jr. for example, a bet placed on Eubank Jr. to win at 4/7 will be resulted if Eubank Jr. wins by knockout, technical knockout or by a points decision.
 These odds are offered on the likelihood of a fighter winning the fight.
-With Joshua at such a short price, he is the overwhelming favourite to win the bout.
+With Eubank Jr. at a shorter price, he is the favourite to win the bout.

 Boxing betting strategies

 Betting on the outcome of a fight is not the only way that you can bet on boxing.
-Coral offer plenty of other markets that enable you to bet on major fights like Joshua v Takam.
+Coral offer plenty of other markets that enable you to bet on major fights like Groves v Eubank Jr.

 How to place boxing bets on Coral

 Betting on Boxing with Coral is simple and easy.
 Just go to the website or the app and scroll along to the Boxing tab.

 From there, you’ll see all confirmed bouts that are available to bet on for the coming days and weeks.
 Odds will also be available for any major boxing fights in the coming months – for example, George Groves v Chris Eubank Jr. on February 17th.